saasforge/book-on-deployment/Chapter I - AWS.md

 ![AWS Certificate Manager pending validation](https://github.com/saasforge/deployment-to-aws-and-heroku-book/blob/master/Illustrations/AWS_certificate_manager_pending.png)

 Then click the **Refresh** button to check if they validated your requests and issued the certificates.
-Usually it takes from several minutes to several hours.
+Usually, it takes from several minutes to several hours.
 If after several hours they are still pending validation, check if you entered CNAME records properly, saved data and all.

 ![AWS Certificate Manager refresh button](https://github.com/saasforge/deployment-to-aws-and-heroku-book/blob/master/Illustrations/AWS_certificate_manager_refresh.png)

-When certificate is issued you will the "Issued" status.
+When the certificate is issued you will the "Issued" status.

 #### Finish setting SSL